Saxon II K: History

 Since 1881, numerous narrow-gauge lines, some of them with many bends and inclines, had been opened in Saxony, and the volume of traffic had steadily increased.
 The performance of the I K initially used was soon no longer sufficient.
-Therefore, in 1885, Hawthorn, Leslie and Company of Newcastle upon Tyne in England delivered two Fairlie locomotives for 51.771 Marks each.
+Therefore, in 1885, Hawthorn, Leslie and Company of Newcastle upon Tyne in England delivered two double Fairlie locomotives for 51.771 Marks each.
 Both locomotives were placed in class Hth F TK, signifying that there were Fairlie type (F) tank locomotives (T) with gauge (K) from the manufacturer Hawthorn (Hth).
 They were given the fleet numbers 18 and 19.
 From 1896 the classification was changed to K II, and from 1900 to II K.

 The locomotives were not successful.
-Above all, the conditions for the locomotive crew were completely unreasonable.
-A downright acrobatic skill was required of the fireman in order to service both fireboxes in his narrow side of the cab with the necessary coal.
+Above all, the conditions for the locomotive crew were completely poor.
+Especially cramped for the fireman in order to service both fireboxes in his narrow side of the cab with the necessary coal.
 In addition, the locomotives were too heavy for most routes.

 No further procurement was made in favour of class III K. The two locomotives were retired in 1903 (No. 18) and 1909 (No. 19).